kartik-111/Multiclass-Perceptron/README.md

 # Multiclass-Perceptron
-Implementing a Multi-class perceptron from scratch.
+Implementing a Multi-class perceptron from scratch and testing the algorithm with varying learning-rates.